jake-knerr/jakes-dictionary/src/dictionary.md

 considered by many to be the world's first software programmer.

 Born 1815 in London, Ada was the daughter of the famous poet Lord Byron.

+#### API Gateway

+a program that functions as the entry point into a collection of backend services, often providing authentication, security, and request routing services.

 #### Agile Software Development